Yeuyo/Thesis/README.md

 The thesis can be found at https://openaccess.city.ac.uk/id/eprint/24692/.

+Note: The codes here are written in a way that it best fit in the printed copy of the thesis.
+This results in the code being short and compact, making it easier to follow the process of the formulation and do not follow programming's best practices.

 ## Hexahedral Elements

 All chapter 3 codes are categorised in the Hexahedral folder, which sub-divides into the following folders: